-What is a Specific Learning Disability (SLD)?
+What is a Specific Learning Disability (SpLD)?

-Specific Learning Disabilities (SLDs) refer to a group of specific lifelong cognitive impairments identified through the unexpected underachievement in a range of learning processes involving the skills of listening, speaking, spelling, written expression, mathematics, understanding, or reading including decoding and comprehension (American Psychiatric Association, 2013; IDEA, 2004; Hammill, 1990).
+Specific Learning Disabilities (SpLDs) refer to a group of specific lifelong cognitive impairments identified through the unexpected underachievement in a range of learning processes involving the skills of listening, speaking, spelling, written expression, mathematics, understanding, or reading including decoding and comprehension (American Psychiatric Association, 2013; IDEA, 2004; Hammill, 1990).

-Key facts about SLDs:
+Key facts about SpLDs

-Types of SLDs
+Types of SpLDs

-SLDs typically comprise of dyslexia, impacting reading and writing, dyscalculia, impacting processing of numbers and maths, and dysgraphia impacting the mechanics of hand writing.
+SpLDs typically comprise of dyslexia, impacting reading and writing, dyscalculia, impacting processing of numbers and maths, and dysgraphia impacting the mechanics of hand writing.

 - Visual perception of letters and words and their corresponding sounds and phonemes